Porting Applications using Recipes

 """

-(you can use cookbook_cargo_packages program1 program2 if it's more than one package)
+(You can use cookbook_cargo_packages program1 program2 if it's more than one package)

 Cargo package with flags